Sunshyne is an online writer who loves reading, gardening, cooking, and spending time with her family.

-- 2 Teaspoons Black Pepper, To Taste (change accordingly, (I like a lot of pepper)
+- 2 teaspoons black pepper, or to taste (I like a lot of pepper)

 - 4 cups (depends on how thick you want it) of milk

 - Heat the margarine or butter until melted (medium heat).

 - Add the flour salt and pepper (I use a flour sifter) while whisking continuously with the other hand, until smooth and browned according to your taste.
 I cooked it for about 5 minutes.
 Honestly it all depends on how much gravy you want and how thick you want it.
 That's the great thing about gravy, if it's too thick, add more milk, if it's too thin, add more flour.
 Add the salt and pepper.
 This and the butter is what's going to give it is flavor.